tatsumara/altair/README.md

 I recommend orienting yourself after ``ping.js``, as it demonstrates how a module is usually structured.
 (I may add a template with other options later.)

 ## Release History
+* 0.0.4
+    * Completely reworked event handler (implementation is kinda messy right now but I will work on it in the future)
+    * Added an avatar command
+    * Multiple small quality-of-life improvements
 * 0.0.2
     * Implementation of image search, needs to be improved
     * Working help command